 COURSE NUMBER AND TITLE, CATALOG DESCRIPTION, CREDITS:

-MUM 2600C BASIC AUDIO RECORDING TECH (3 CREDITS)
+MUM 2600C Recording Techniques I (3 CREDITS)

 The course provides an introduction to techniques, practices, and procedures in making audio recordings.
 The student will gain experience with acoustical balancing, editing, and over-dubbing in a wide variety of sound situations.